CHC-Software-Development-Club/NewSchoolWebsite/NewProgrammers/README.md

 Oh Hello!
 I'm assuming since you are here, you are new to programming.
 This is a cheat sheet.

 During this year's club, we will be working with HTML, CSS, JavaScript (And React).
 DONT WORRY ABOUT BACKEND!
-People with knowledge will be working on that along side working with you (the brave soul wanting to learn).
+People with knowledge will be working on that along side helping you out (the brave soul wanting to learn).

 # HTML
 - Concept: